0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 In this test, we send an action to our contract, the functionality we are testing is just a normal transfer from `owner` to `receiver`.
 We call the `.sendAction()`, where we provided the address of the contract, we want to send the action to.
-The sender of the action, and the rpc for the call.
+The sender of the [action](https://partisiablockchain.gitlab.io/documentation/smart-contracts/programmers-guide-to-smart-contracts.html#action), and the [rpc](https://partisiablockchain.gitlab.io/documentation/smart-contracts/programmers-guide-to-smart-contracts.html#events) for the call.
 The rpc in this case contains the receiver of the transfer, and the amount to send.

-So to sum it up.
-You have now seen:
+After reading the article, you should now be able to:
-1. How to deploy a contract in a test, by specifying the bytes to use for the contract, and rpc for the init call.
+1. Deploy a contract in a test, by specifying the bytes to use for the contract, and rpc for the init call.
 2. Use that test as a setup for another test, by pointing to the method name with the previous parameter, `@ContractTest(previous = "NAME-OF-SETUP-TEST")`.
 3. Interact with a contract by sending an action.